ED to take possession of AJL land in Panchkula after PMLA authority approval

 However, the plot can be finally transferred to the government exchequer once the trial in the case concludes in favour of the agency, officials said.

+The agency said the plot was allotted to AJL first in 1982.

+But the same was resumed back by the estate officer of the Haryana Urban Development Authority (HUDA) by an order in October, 1992 as AJL did not comply with the conditions of allotment letter, it said.

-The ED probe had found that Hooda, as the then Haryana CM, "misused his official position by dishonestly and fraudulently allotting the said plot to AJL afresh in the guise of re-allotment at rates prevalent in 1982 (Rs 91 per sqm) plus interest despite the fact that the cancellation of allotment of the plot had earlier attained finality and it could not legally be re-allotted."
+"However, Hooda blatantly misused his official position and dishonestly allotted the said plot afresh in the guise of reallotment to the AJL at original rates plus interest in violation of necessary conditions and policy of HUDA by an order of August 28, 2005 for Rs 59,39,200," the ED charged.

-The agency said the re-allotment of the plot in 2005 "unjustly benefitted" AJL.
+The actual value of the property is about Rs 64.93 crore, it said.

+"The then CM (Hooda) caused wrongful loss to HUDA and wrongful gain to AJL by ignoring legal opinion of LR, Haryana and recommendations of HUDA officers and financial commissioner and principal secretary, Town and Country Planning," it said.

-The agency said its probe found that Hooda "granted undue extensions thrice to Ms AJL for construction of the said plot and after acquisition of the said plot projected it as untainted property and further acquired loans from the bank by way of mortgaging the same from tie to time."
+The agency also said its probe found that Hooda "granted undue extensions thrice to AJL for construction of the said plot and after acquisition projected it as untainted property and further acquired loans from the bank by way of mortgaging the same from time to time".

-The CBI charge sheet, filed in a Panchkula court on December 1, named Congress leader Motilal Vorabesides Hooda in connection with the alleged irregularities in the case.
+The CBI charge sheet, filed before a Panchkula court on December 1 last year, named Congress leader Motilal Vorabesides Hooda in connection with the alleged irregularities in the case.

 The ED has questioned the two senior Congress leaders in this case.